theme-ontology/theming/README.md

 Conventional published sources such as books and movies are nearly always acceptable.
 Any determined themer can purchase their copy from one vendor or another.
 Some examples of works that are not admissible have emerged:
-Lost works (commentary may exist that ellucidate themes but we have no way of reviewing the work for ourselves) are not accepted.
+Lost works (commentary may exist that elucidate themes but we have no way of reviewing the work for ourselves) are not accepted.
 Works, such as many school essays, which may only be obtainable via some url online are generally not acceptable since urls frequently become broken.

 ## What is a Theme?

 A theme is any topic of interest that is featured in a story.
-A central theme is a theme that is topical throughout most of the story, either because it is featured continously or because it pertains to the main storyline in its entirity.
+A central theme is a theme that is topical throughout most of the story, either because it is featured continuously or because it pertains to the main storyline in its entirety.
 For example a "moral of the story" may be revealed only towards the end, yet is considered central because it is what most of the story was leading up to.
 A peripheral theme is any theme of interest that is featured briefly.